 The utility divides its service territory into four areas — Central, Southern, Palisades and Metropolitan.
 These regions cover 10 counties in the state, including:

-Our pricing portal is an excellent resource for energy consumers who want to compare current supplier rates in their area.
+Shop current rates in PESEG.
 Enter your zip code and a preferred start date for service to receive an accurate listing.

 Find a New Supplier at EnergyPricing.com